Terraform-Tutorials/learn-terraform-associate-exam/README.md

 ## Exam Objectives
 The complete objectives about the exame is [here](https://www.hashicorp.com/certification/terraform-associate) for you work and study.

-**OBS**:.
+##### Note
 I am working and studying following the official contents from Hashicorp site, for more details please check the Terraform official site to guide you.